BlinkDL/RWKV-LM/README.md

 RWKV-7 "Goose" is the strongest **linear-time** & **constant-space** (no kv-cache) & **attention-free** & 100% RNN architecture on this planet at this moment, suitable for LLM and multimodal applications and more (see [rwkv.com](https://rwkv.com)).

-**Important**: Use PreLN LayerNorm (instead of RMSNorm) for RWKV.
-I think it's related to better initial state, because I am not using trainable initial state (found it useless when using LayerNorm).

 RWKV-7 is a [meta-in-context learner](https://raw.githubusercontent.com/BlinkDL/RWKV-LM/main/RWKV-v7.png), test-time-training its state on the context via in-context gradient descent at every token.

 RWKV is a [Linux Foundation AI project](https://lfaidata.foundation/projects/rwkv/), so totally free.
 RWKV runtime is [already in Windows & Office](https://x.com/BlinkDL_AI/status/1831012419508019550).